Miles Sanders Player Prop Bets for NFL Week 17 - Philadelphia vs. Washington - NewsBreak

 Discover player props odds, plays, and insights for Miles Sanders in his Week 17 contest with the Philadelphia Eagles against the Washington Football Team.

-Before placing any wagers on Miles Sanders' player prop bet markets for Sunday's game, which starts at 1:00 PM ET on FOX, here are some key stats and trends to know.
-NFC East rivals meet in Week 17 when Sanders' Philadelphia Eagles (8-7) play the Washington Football Team (6-9) at FedExField in Landover, Maryland.
+Ahead of placing any prop bet wagers on Miles Sanders for Sunday's game, which starts at 1:00 PM ET on FOX, here are some insights and stats to consider to make the best bets.
+NFC East foes meet in Week 17 when Sanders and the Philadelphia Eagles (8-7) take on the Washington Football Team (6-9) at FedExField in Landover, Maryland.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .